 Financing the Internship

 Usually employers pay interns a salary.
 However, internships abroad are often unpaid, or the salary is very small.
-Because of this, some associations that organize international internships award funding or grants for the internships.
+Because of this, some associations that organize international internships award funding or grants for internships.

 Grant for Erasmus internship